chef/chef-web-docs/content/ruby.md

 ### Specify Resource Action?

-A resource declaration does not require the action to be specified because Chef Infra Client will apply the default action for a resource automatically if it is not specified within the resource block.
+A resource declaration doesn't require the action to be specified because Chef Infra Client will apply the default action for a resource automatically if it's not specified within the resource block.
 For
 example:

 ```ruby